NAR-INDIA Strengthens International Ties for Real Estate Sector at IREC 2024 in Kuala Lumpur - www.lokmattimes.com

 NAR-INDIA Strengthens International Ties for Real Estate Sector at IREC 2024 in Kuala Lumpur

-New Delhi [India], September 19: The National Association of Realtors-India (NAR-INDIA), the largest real estate association in India, recently ...
+PNN New Delhi [India], September 19: The National Association of Realtors-India (NAR-INDIA), the largest real estate association in India, ...

 New Delhi [India], September 19: The National Association of Realtors-India (NAR-INDIA), the largest real estate association in India, recently made a remarkable impact at The International Real Estate Conference (IREC) 2024, held in Kuala Lumpur.
 Under the theme "Bridging Borders, Building Opportunities," NAR-INDIA's delegation showcased India's booming real estate market while fostering global connections and securing new avenues for international collaboration.